New Orleans Saints vs. New York Giants NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - So far this year New Orleans has two wins against the spread.

-- New Orleans' games this year have not hit the over on any of three set point totals.
+- New Orleans' games this year have not gone over any of three set point totals.

-- New Orleans is 2-0 against the spread and 2-0 overall this season when the team scores more than 24.7 points.
+- New Orleans is 2-0 against the spread and 2-0 overall in games when it puts up more than 24.7 points.

-- This year, the Saints have two turnovers, one fewer than the Giants have takeaways (3).
+- The Saints have turned the ball over two times this season, one fewer than the Giants have forced (3).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Giants.